Pavel-Hrdina/Zettlkasten/Templates/ReflectionsTemplate.md

 ## Morning and Evening

 > [!quote] Epicious
-> _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk your yourself and others about them"_
+> _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk to yourself and others about them"_
+^193c83
 ### Morning

 > [!quote] Marcus Aurelius